AlinaKozitsyn/DataAnalysisFinal/CIS2601_final_project_requirements_2025-2026.md

 - **Data folder** *(only for public or self-collected data, not staff-provided data)*

 **Section 1 – Introduction**
-- General and specific research question(s)
-- Why is this problem important and hard?
-- What does prior work/theory say, and how are you extending it?
-- Your approach
+Introduce your general and specific research question(s).
+What is the general problem area that this analysis contributes to?
+What specific problem are you trying to solve?
+Why is this important?
+Why is this hard?
+What does theory / prior work tell us about this problem, and how are you extending it?
+What is your approach?

 **Section 2 – Data Overview**
-- What are the entities in the data?
-- How many entities are there?
-- What features or feature families are relevant to the problem?
+Describe your data at a high level, answering questions such as what the entities are in the data, how many entities are there, and what are the features or feature families relevant to the problem you're tackling?

 **Section 3 – Methods and Results**
-- Key results of the analysis and model(s) used
-- Why you chose this modeling approach
-- What you learned from it
-- Model fit and validity checks
-- Figures and tables are allowed but count toward the 3-page limit
+Describe the *key results* of your analysis and the model(s) used to obtain them.
+Explain why you chose to model the data in this particular way and what you've learned from it.
+Make sure to check how well the model fits the data and verify that the model results are well-supported by the data.
+You are free to use figures and tables in this section (as well as elsewhere in the main body), but these count towards your 3-page limit.
+Think carefully about how you're using your 3 pages.

 **Section 4 – Limitations and Future Work**
-- Limitations of your approach and findings
+What are the limitations of your approach and
-- Future directions for 1 additional month and 3 additional months of work
+/or findings in generalizing beyond your sample?
+In addition, briefly describe future directions you would follow if you had an additional month or three additional months to work on this project.

 > The report may be written in **Hebrew or English** and does not need to be generated from an Rmd notebook.
 Check text readability and that all figures have legible labels and legends.